Prelf1992/mlops-template-repository/README.md

 * Commit 356: Docs: Add new feature README for better readability. at 2025-10-22 12:43:08
 * Commit 357: Test: Optimize performance of dependencies to enhance functionality. at 2025-10-22 10:10:50
 * Commit 358: Chore: Update build config README to improve user experience. at 2025-10-28 12:19:40
+* Commit 359: Docs: Update build config dependencies to support new requirements. at 2025-10-28 15:44:31